-2.3.11 Bitou Local Municipality Integrated Development Plan (2017 - 2022)
+2.3.12 Bitou Local Municipality Integrated Development Plan (2017 - 2022)

 The vision of the Bitou LM (Vision 2022) is "To be the best together".
-Its mission statement includes:
+Its mission statement states "We partner with communities and stakeholders to sustainably deliver quality services so that everyone in Bitou can live and prosper together".